Paediatric training and capability-based progression

 We have had capability-based progression built into the paediatric curriculum for a long time.
 It even predates Progress in 2018.
 Having the flexibility within the [Progress+] curriculum to recognise that trainees arrive in the paediatric training programme with diverse backgrounds and experiences, and are therefore able to demonstrate capabilities at different rates, is a pragmatic and attractive part of our programme.

-It is important to recognise that once a trainee has progressed to another level of training and their CCT reset, they cannot be given that time back if they need it (for example, if they struggle to pass exams or to meet capabilities in the time remaining.)
+It is important to recognise that once a trainee has progressed to another level of training and their CCT reset, they cannot be given that time back if they need it (for example, if they struggle to pass exams or to meet capabilities in the time remaining).
 In this situation the trainee would be given an outcome 3 at ARCP (Annual Review of Competence Progression).

 Principles

-- The decision to progress and reset CCT must be made at ARCP.
+• The decision to progress and reset CCT must be made at ARCP.

-- The decision to progress should only be made at ‘gateway’ points and should be based on capabilities evidenced.
+• The decision to progress should only be made at ‘gateway’ points and should be based on capabilities evidenced.

 Stages of progression

-Requirement: Readiness for tier 2 working form.
+Progression to independent working on the tier 2 rota at ST3Readiness for tier 2 working form.
 This includes the need to have completed all DOPs (Direct Observation of Procedures), resuscitation courses, Level 3 safeguarding and (currently optional) ECATs (Entrustment with Care Assessment Tools).
-Well on track to complete core curricular capabilities. - Progression to ST4
+Well on track to complete core curricular capabilities.
+The process of readiness for tier 2 working is designed to be managed by the trainee, educational and clinical supervisor without the need for ARCP at the start of or during ST3.
+However, if the trainee is accelerating their progress to this stage and resetting CCT date, it should be agreed at an ARCP panel.

-Requirement: Readiness for tier 2 working as above, plus all written parts of MRCPCH.
-Well on track to complete core curricular capabilities. - Progression to ST5 (Specialty level)
+Progression to ST4Readiness for tier 2 working as above, plus all written (theory) parts of MRCPCH.
+Well on track to complete core curricular capabilities.

-Requirement: full MRCPCH exam and completion of all core curricular capabilities - Progression to CCT
+Progression to ST5 (Specialty level)Full MRCPCH exam and completion of all core curricular capabilities.

 Things to consider:

-- Progression should be discussed between trainee and trainer at every supervision meeting.
+• Progression should be discussed between trainee and trainer at every supervision meeting.

-- Even if the specified requirements and capabilities have been met, the trainee can choose to progress at the standard rate and keep their CCT unchanged.
-For instance the trainee may wish to broaden experience at a particular level rather than progressing at an accelerated rate.
+• Even if the specified requirements and capabilities have been met, the trainee can choose to progress at the standard rate and keep their CCT unchanged.
+For instance, the trainee may wish to broaden experience at a particular level rather than progressing at an accelerated rate.

-- There should be dialogue between trainee, trainer and school - via TPD (Training Programme Director) or HoS (Head of School) regarding the rate of progression at an early stage.
+• There should be dialogue between trainee, trainer, and school - via TPD (Training Programme Director) or HoS (Head of School) regarding the rate of progression at an early stage.

-- Capability progression will depend on local availability of posts and at least 6m notice of likely capability progression should be given.
+• Capability progression will depend on local availability of posts and at least 6 months' notice of likely capability progression should be given.

-- This process is enabled by longitudinal supervision.
+• This process is enabled by longitudinal supervision.

 Capabilities acquired during OOP